Bill King: Voice of the Raiders

-In 1966, while continuing to call Warrior games, King was hired as the play-by-play announcer for the Oakland Raiders, then of the American Football League, a post he held until after the 1992 season.
+In 1966, while continuing to call Warriors games, King was hired as the play-by-play announcer for the Oakland Raiders, then of the American Football League, a post he held until after the 1992 season.
 For a time, he commuted to Los Angeles when the Raiders relocated to Southern California from 1982–1994.
 He announced the Raiders' three Super Bowl victories, as well as countless other memorable games.

 Perhaps King's most famous call came during the Raiders' infamous Holy Roller game against the San Diego Chargers on September 10, 1978.
 In the final seconds of the game, Raider quarterback Ken Stabler tossed the ball forward, and tight end Dave Casper grabbed it in the end zone for a disputed, game-winning touchdown.
 King's description:

 Another famous call came on November 8, 1970, when George Blanda came off the bench in the fourth quarter against the Cleveland Browns, threw for a tying touchdown with less than 2 minutes left, and kicked the winning field goal as time ran out.
 King reacted by declaring "George Blanda has just been elected King of the World!"

 Voice of the Athletics

 Though carrying a substantial workload as the announcer for two professional sports teams, King was persuaded by the new owners of the Oakland Athletics to become their lead announcer in 1981.
-King continued to call Raider and Warrior games, though he retired as the Warriors' announcer after 1983 and was fired by the Raider owner Al Davis after the 1992 season.
+King continued to call Raider and Warrior games, though he retired as the Warriors' announcer after 1983 and left the Raiders after the 1992 season when he and the team's new radio rights holder, Nederlander Sports, couldn't come to an agreement on an extension.
+According to the Los Angeles Times, Nederlander Sports offered King just $50,000 per season, which King's agent, Hugh Lawrence, said was an "entry level" figure and would have been 47% of what he made the season before.

 For the first 15 years as A's announcer, King was paired with another legendary Bay Area sports announcer, Lon Simmons, with whom King had worked briefly with the Giants in 1958.
 He was there during the "Billyball" and "Bash Brothers" eras, as well as the Moneyball era of the late 1990s and early 2000s.